martdegraaf/martdegraaf.github.io/src/blog/content/posts/consulting/job_done/index.md

 ### Output

-The output will be visible in the console and in a JSON file.
+The output will be visible in the console and a JSON file.

 ## 3. Get feedback